Advisory Fee or Commission?

 - Some annuities – Fixed and variable annuities that are the best fit for the client but are not available in a fee-based structure.

-- Brokerage investment accounts – I still have some old accounts that are not fee-based and provide commissions to my business.
-I rarely open new accounts of this type, unless there is a clear need.
+- Brokerage investment accounts – We still have some old accounts that are not fee-based and provide commissions to our business.
+We rarely open new accounts of this type, unless there is a clear need.

 Please see Attachment: Cambridge publication “Understanding the Differences between Commissionable and Advisory Accounts”